 header('Cache-Control: no-cache, must-revalidate');

-// date in the past
+// date in past

 header('Expires: Mon, 26 Jul 1997 05:00:00 GMT');